 Water stimulates and relaxes a mind, body and soul on every level.
 Water is calming, water is soothing.
 Warm water increases relaxation and when moving in water, the resistance is 15-20 times that of moving in air.
 Warm water can increase metabolic functions and it can decrease inflammation.
 A dog’s muscles benefit from the warming effects of the heated water.
 Heated water is better than cold water since cold water causes constriction of the blood vessels near the skin and to the superficial muscles (those just under the skin), which restricts the flow of blood making the muscles less efficient.

 Warm waters help the dog’s body to relax.
-Because of the increased resistance to movement, a 5-15 minute swim could be equivalent to about a 5 mile run or more for your dog.
+Because of the increased resistance to movement, a 15 minute swim could be equivalent to about a 5-15 miles run or more for your dog.
 The buoyancy of the water supports and lessens stress on the joints, encouraging freer movement and provides a safe environment for exercise.
 Aquafitness has specific therapeutic effects on body tissues.
 It is a safe exercise in a controlled environment.
 It increases circulation of blood to the muscles, promoting tissue healing, offering relief from pain, swelling & stiffness.
 Perfect choice for enhancing general health and fitness of your four legged baby.

 What to expect: